pygame/pygame/docs/reST/tut/PygameIntro.rst

        pygame.display.flip()

 This is as simple as you can get for a bouncing animation.
-First we see importing and initializing Pygame is nothing noteworthy.
+First we see importing and initializing pygame is nothing noteworthy.
-The ``import pygame`` imports the package with all the available Pygame modules.
+The ``import pygame`` imports the package with all the available pygame modules.
 The call to ``pygame.init()`` initializes each of these modules.

 On :clr:`line 8` we create a